tomouellette/sv/README.md

 Basic structural variation simulations in C++

-Currently minimal features and only neutral evolution.
+Currently extremely minimal features and only neutral evolution.

 ### Example